 You may be familiar with the phrase “Your Thoughts Shape Your Reality.”
-For those of us who have to make public presentations, we know that our thoughts turn into words, which create images in our minds as well as in the minds of our audience.
-Let me take a moment now to remember for myself and then share with you a glimpse into how imagery improves our performance, especially for public speakers.
+For those of us who make regular presentations, we know that our thoughts are words that can create images in our minds as well as in the minds of our audience.
+Let me take a moment right upfront to share with you a glimpse into how imagery improves our performance, especially for public speakers.

 The Human Brain